HowDoIGitHelp/CMSC57CoursePack/Lecture Notes/Counting and Discrete Probability.md

 The probability of an event can only be between **$0$** to **$1$**.
 That is because the **$E$** is a subset of **$S$**.
 Therefore, we can conclude that its cardinality is greater than or equal to **$0$** and less than or equal to **$|S|$** ($0 \leq |E| \leq |S|$).

-For example, given a box that contains 3 oranges, 6 apples, and 2 bananas, what is the probability that a fruit chosen at random from the box is an orange?
+For example, given a box that contains 3 oranges, 6 apples, and 2 bananas, what is the probability that a fruit chosen at random from the box is an **orange**?

 To answer this question, we first identify what is the sample space and what is the event.
 The sample space in this experiment is the set of eleven fruits, 3 of them are oranges and 6 of them are apples, and two of them are bananas.
 The event that we are concerned with is the event that chooses an orange.
 Since there are  3 oranges, the probability for choosing an orange can be calculated as: **$\frac{3}{11}$**.